SujaydRNSIT/Summer-Analytics-2025_Week-01/README.md

 # How to Explore This Repository 🔎

-1. Clone the Repository:
+1. **Clone the Repository:**

    ```
    git clone https://github.com/your-username/summer-analytics-2025-week1.git
    ```

-2. Open the Notebook: Launch Jupyter Notebook and open `Week1_Assignment.ipynb`.
+2. **Open the Notebook:** Launch Jupyter Notebook and open `Week1_Assignment.ipynb`.

    ```
    jupyter notebook
    ```

-3. Ensure Dependencies: Make sure you have the required libraries installed:
+3. **Ensure Dependencies:** Make sure you have the required libraries installed

    ```
-   pip install pandas numpy matplotlib
+   pip install pandas numpy matplotlib seaborn
    ```

-4. Run the Code: Execute the cells in the notebook to see my solutions in action!
+4. **Run the Code:** Execute the cells in the notebook to see my solutions in action!
 The `Cars.csv` dataset should be in the same directory as the notebook. 🖥️

 # Challenges and Learnings 🧠